READINGS, PRESENTATIONS, WORKSHOPS

 A Chinese pictograph for the word sincere depicts a person standing by their word.**

 There’s a power in knowing why we write, and that what we write is in sync with our essential values.
 Such a power enriches the creative process.
 We can be more receptive to ideas and experiences on a daily basis, intuitively selecting which bear significance.
 We can ride waves of inspiration longer, and, with practice, breathe life into our poems.
 Over time we can edit our work with more assurance, and better decide what is worthy of being shared.
 By being more in touch with what we do know, we can––for ourselves, and our readers––touch upon the unknowable.
-We can be who we are.
-Poets.

-* Presented at Seabeck Haiku Getaway, October 29, 2022 and for Haiku Poets of Northern California, on Zoom, June 4, 2023.
+* Presented at Seabeck Haiku Getaway, October 29, 2022; Haiku Poets of Northern California (Zoom), June 4, 2023; and Komo Kulshan Haiku (Zoom), May 18, 2024.

 ** The Chinese Written Character As A Medium For Poetry by Ernest Fenollosa, ed.
 Ezra Pound, 1936.